rt-net/raspimouse_ros2_examples/README.en.md

 - SW2: Start a direction control to change the heading angle to `-π ~ π rad`.
   - Press SW0 ~ SW2 or tilt the body to sideways to finish the control.

+### Troubleshooting

+The IMU might not be connected correctly.
+Reconnect the USB cable several times and re-execute the above command.

 #### Configure